tpruthi/myweb/content/jobs/Skillsquirrel/index.md

 - Reduced the overall development effort by providing effective solution to implemnent identity verification for their application
 - Integrated ID verification and email with third party API like YOTI and Sendgrid
-- Architectured and provided solution to implement continous integration to reduced the overall development effort.
+- Architecture and provided solution to implement continous integration to improve team efficiency.
 - Provided solution for resource allocation and utilization which helped in reducing the overall development time.